 The introduction of the Collective Decree enabled De Vlaamse Waterweg nv to open up its waterway network as a testing area for automated vessels.
 Tests can only be carried out with the permission of De Vlaamse Waterweg nv.

 How does it work?

 The evaluation committee of De Vlaamse Waterweg nv will assess the application within 6 weeks.
-If the application is approved, the applicant will be contacted for an interview in which all practical matters will be discussed and then recorded in an agreement.
+If the application is approved, the applicant will be contacted for an interview in which all practical matters will be discussed.
+After that, everything can be recorded in an agreement.
 The tests are then performed according to the code of conduct and the agreement.

 For questions and comments, the Single Point of Contact is happy to help you:

 A pilot project has been running in the Westhoek since October 2019, on the account of Seafar.
 This is a Belgian company that offers services to help operate unmanned and crew-reduced vessels. through their Shore Control Center in Antwerp, they provide support and control automated vessels.

 They are testing on the Ypres-Yser Canal and the Plassendale-Nieuwpoort Canal with a Water truck, on behalf of Decloedt.
 Since April 2020, they have been given additional permission to deploy two additional Water trucks on the same route.
 After successfully sailing a full year, their test was extended for an additional year.
 So they will be navigating until at least October 2021.

 For the test, an unmanned inland vessel is used that transports sand on the Ostend-Nieuwpoort-Diksmuide route and the test is carried out in several phases.
 In the first phase, the technology is tested with crew on board.
 This way the skipper can always take control of the vessel.
 After sufficient testing, the vessel will make unmanned test runs.
 This means that a skipper / operator in the control center will steer the vessel manually, having both existing navigational aids and new technology available to ensure safe navigation.